The Best Food in Finland: Cuisine Crafted by One Man

 Absolutely scrumptious salmon soup with rye bread.

-Meaty Finnish food
+Meaty food in Finland

-Reindeer meat: a speciality of Lapland, a Northern part of Finland, you’ll also find plenty of meat in the south.
+Without any doubt, reindeer meat is some of the best food in Finland.
+It is a speciality of Lapland, a Northern part of Finland, you’ll also find plenty of meat in the south.
 Usually it’s served with mashed potatoes, black pepper and lingonberries.

 Simple yet tasty.